713 Votes

 Enter PEM pass phrase:

-The whole procedure looks like this:
+The whole procedure then looks like this:

 Generating a 2048 bit RSA private key